-Operating and capital costs of Tidewater's natural gas, NGL, crude oil, refined product and renewable energy business may vary considerably from current and forecast values and rates and represent significant components of the cost of providing service.
+Operating and capital costs of Tidewater's Business may vary considerably from current and forecast values and rates and represent significant components of the cost of providing service.
 In general, as equipment ages, maintenance capital expenditures and maintenance expenses with respect to such equipment may increase over time.
-Dividends may be reduced if significant increases in operating or capital costs are incurred.